 Fragile and may snap if dropped on a hard tile floor

-The Cureder Wooden Scalp Massager offers a completely different, more traditional approach to scalp care compared to the silicone brushes you might be used to seeing.
-Crafted from natural green sandalwood, this wide-toothed tool is designed primarily for dry scalp massage and hair combing rather than scrubbing in the shower.
+Crafted from natural green sandalwood, the Cureder Wooden Scalp Massager offers a traditional approach to scalp care.
+This wide-toothed tool is designed primarily for dry scalp massage and hair combing rather than scrubbing in the shower.
 It features a smooth, polished finish with thick, rounded teeth that glide through hair to stimulate blood flow and relieve tension without scratching the skin.
 Since it is often sold as a set, you can easily keep one on your nightstand and another in your bag for on-the-go relief.

 Performance